 3. When you bring your dog home, give him the opportunity to relax outside and spend 10 to 15 minutes with him in the house under strict supervision.
-Then put him in his pencil and stay with him in the room.
+Then put him in his crate and stay with him in the room.

 4. Stay close to ﬁrst.
 Read a book.
 If he gets upset, ignore him.
 If he is calm, greet him calmly, take a step back and then return before he has a chance to get upset.
 Talk to him quietly, then go back to reading.
 You teach him that you will return when you leave.
 Other family members should make themselves scarce during this time: Your dog must learn to be alone.

 5. Occasionally walk further away, gradually increase the distance and vary the amount of time you stay away so that you can eventually walk through the room without upsetting your dog.
 Every time you return, greet him calmly.
 Say “Yes” from time to time in a calm but cheerful voice before returning to him, then go back to the pen and feed him with treats.

 6. After an hour or so, pause.
 Take him out to the potty and play.
 Stay here for a while.
 Then go back inside and resume his feather exercises.

 7. Start again and stay near the pen until he has calmed down.
 Continue this time faster with steps 4 and 5 until you can walk through the room without creating an alarm.
 Step now into another room very brieﬂy, and return before your dog has time to get excited.
 Gradually increase the amount of time you spend outside the room by getting him to walk through the room, sit near him, read a book, and sit across from him.